For decades the US mogul has held sway over British media and political life – but last week all that seemed to change

 Some of the staff may have felt uncomfortable, but the culture reaped dividends with the News of the World bringing in scoop after scoop that left rivals trailing in its wake well into the new millennium, when Brooks took over, editing the paper for three years before moving to the Sun.

 Even if, in common with other papers, its circulation was declining, the sensational stories ensured about 7.5 million people continued to read the paper, of whom 2.7 million were the wealthy ABC 1s beloved of advertisers.
 The News of the World was a cash cow for Murdoch, who used its profits to help shore up his other newspaper interests such as the Times and the Sunday Times, which gave him huge political leverage.
-What has now become clear is that the provenance of a large number of those stories can be traced to private investigators employed by News International, several on six-figure contracts.

 At the outset, in the 1980s, much of their work – such as obtaining ex-directory numbers or helping find addresses – was relatively routine.
 Sometimes it involved covert surveillance, even though it was not always for reasons that could be justified in the public interest.
 An outside agency was employed to establish that Freddie Mercury had HIV.
 One former journalist told how the bar belonging to the brother of a television personality was bugged.
 “Half the dressing rooms on [the television soap] Eldorado were also done,” he said.